charliecjung/Chicken-Crossing/README.md

 SPACEBAR = Used to start a new game when game is over

 RETURN/ENTER = Used to exit the game while playing it.

+To build this file for now.

+<h1> Visual Studio 2017 </h1>

+Open a new Visual Studio project and open the solution called "final-project-XXXX.sln"

+Then you can click "Local Windows Debugger" to play my game!

+Enjoy!